getodk/docs/odk1-src/aggregate-deployment-planning.rst

 - A `Docker image <https://github.com/opendatakit/aggregate/blob/master/docs/build-and-run-a-docker-image.md>`_
 - A `Docker Compose setup <https://github.com/opendatakit/aggregate/blob/master/docs/build-and-run-with-docker-compose.md>`_

-Previous versions of Aggregate can be deployed in :doc:`Google AppEngine <aggregate-app-engine>`, but we strongly recommend deploying Aggregate v2 using any of the guides above.
+Previous versions of Aggregate can be deployed in :doc:`Google App Engine <aggregate-app-engine>`, but we strongly recommend deploying Aggregate v2 using any of the guides above.

 You can also go without Aggregate altogether and use :doc:`ODK Briefcase  <briefcase-intro>`.